blahgeek/Minions/readme.md

 *Note*: In the first running, the application would needs to build font cache, which could take several minutes.

-Hit `ctrl+space` to open Minions.
+Keyboard shortcuts:

+- `ctrl+space`: show minions window
+- `ctrl+shift+space`: show minions window with selected text

+- `Up/Down/ctrl+k/ctrl+j`: move up/down
+- `[a-z]`: filter items
+- `enter`: confirm selection (if valid)
+- `space`: enter text for this action (if valid)
+- `tab`: open this item with another action
+- `ctrl-c`: copy item text
+- `esc`: Escape/close

+Minions would use `~/.minions/config.toml` for custom config.
+See `./config/default.toml` for default config.
+Note that custom config is not required.
+The default config would be used if the custom config or certain config section is missing.

 ## Status

-Still in alpha, but usable.
+Still in beta, but usable.
 Feedback and contribution are welcome.

 ## Preview